Herbert Gentry: Paris, 1946–58

+American veteran art students Costa Alex, Richard Deane Taylor, and Herbert Gentry standing in a bread-ration line in Paris, c.
+1947.
+The photograph was published in UN World, January 1948, in the feature “Young Americans on the Left Bank again.”

-His first year back in Paris, Gentry resided at the American House at the Cité Internationale Universitaire de Paris, where he met fellow American students: sculptor Kosta Alex, pianist Julian Ketcham, and writers Marc Behm and Dan Kurzman.
+His first year back in Paris, Gentry resided at the American House at the Cité Internationale Universitaire de Paris, where he met fellow American students: sculptor Kosta Alex, pianist Julian Ketcham, illustrator Richard Deane Taylor, and writers Marc Behm and Dan Kurzman.
 Moving beyond student circles, he sought out author Richard Wright, who encouraged him in his art; he got to know writer James Baldwin.

 Gentry studied French at the Alliance Française, and was enrolled at the Ecole des Hautes Etudes Sociales.
 Académie de la Grande Chaumière had an approach to art teaching that matched his need for freedom.
 He spent three years studying with Ossip Zadkine and French painter Yves Brayer.
 By 1949 Gentry was teaching visiting Americans at the Académie de la Grande Chaumière and had his first solo Parisian exhibition at Galerie de Seine.

 Gentry lived the café life in Montparnasse, meeting his fellow American artists at Le Dôme Café, Le Select café and La Coupole: sculptors Shinkichi Tajiri, Kosta Alex, and Harold Cousins, painters Herbie Katzman, John Hultberg, Burt Hasen, Haywood "Bill" Rivers, Sam Francis, Avel DeKnight, and painter-filmmaker Carmen D'Avino; as ex-GIs, students and young artists, they casually rubbed shoulders with the greats such as Alberto Giacometti and Georges Braque.
 There were many others, including Jimmy "Loverman" Davis, Romare Bearden, Serge Charchoune, George Spaventa, Corneille, Wifredo Lam, and Jean Cocteau.